Present Continuous

 The signal words for the present progressive are: at the moment, now, just now, right now etc.

-To conjugate verbs in the present progressive we use the conjugated form of the auxiliary verb be.
+To conjugate verbs in the present progressive we use the conjugated form of the auxiliary verb "be".
 The main verb is conjugated in the -ing form or present participle, it is the same for all people.